-- Connection type: choice from a list: - TSE / RDS desktop: for connections on servers using only AppliDis as load balancing. - Virtual Desktop: a secure desktop with applications opened only by the icons and the Systancia menu. - Session marker: allows you to track an application (and not a desktop) and retrieve it regardless of the TS server where it is open. - Connection speed: choice of network type from a list. - Server URL: the syntax is [https://] server [: port]

-"https": use is optional (by default http).

-"Server": DNS name or IP address of the Citrix farm access server.
+- Connection type: choice from a list: - TSE / RDS desktop: for connections on servers using only AppliDis as load balancing. - Virtual Desktop: a secure desktop with applications opened only by the icons and the Systancia menu. - Session marker: allows you to track an application (and not a desktop) and retrieve it regardless of the TS server where it is open. - Connection speed: choice of network type from a list. - Server URL: the syntax is [https://] server [: port] - "https": use is optional (by default http). - "Server": DNS name or IP address of the Citrix farm access server. - " port": optional, by default 80 for http and 443 for https.